 Aquila Theatre Company

-For Shakespeare in American Communities, Aquila Theatre Company will tour Twelfth Night directed by Artistic Director Desiree Sanchez, as part of their Classical Theatre-in-Education program.
+For Shakespeare in American Communities, Aquila Theatre Company will present a touring production of The Tempest directed by Artistic Director Desiree Sanchez.
 The company will provide related educational activities, including workshops, post-show discussions, and a study guide.
-They anticipate reaching 220 schools in 60 cities through the United States.
+They anticipate reaching 100 schools from 60 cities in 30 states across the nation.